 On your first day in Plitvice, I would recommend waking up very early and exploring the Lower Lakes of Plitvice National Park.
 You can spend a few hours on the Lower Lakes boardwalks, enjoying the waterfalls, lakes, and surrounding landscape.

-» Feel free to learn more about all of these routes in more detail by reading the Plitvice Lakes National Park Routes guide up on the site
+Learn More: Feel free to read more about all of these routes in more detail by reading the Plitvice Lakes National Park Routes guide up on the site

 Once you are back at the park (don’t worry -> your ticket can be used for multiple entries in a day), head on Route E, which will get you all around the Upper Lakes boardwalks.